You are a warrior. Use your strength, intellect, wisdom, and fearlessness, to forge a path for a better future. You can live a full life!

-However, in the aftermath of abuse, that once great warrior can feel defeated, weak, and small.
+However, in the aftermath of abuse, that once noble warrior can feel defeated, weak, and small.

-Pain, abandonment, fear, loneliness, tiredness, haziness, sickness, humiliation, depression, confusion, loss of self, and brokenness are just a few of the emotions that might result from being attacked or controlled by another individual.
+Fear, loneliness, humiliation, confusion, loss of self, and brokenness are just a few emotional responses to being attacked or controlled by another individual.

 I am a survivor of domestic abuse.

-To the many women who have broken free from domestic abuse but who are still caught in the cycle of defeat: I hope to inspire and help you in your journey by sharing how I found my own inner warrior, let go of the past, reclaimed my present, and moved forward to create a positive and successful life.
+I hope to inspire and help you in your journey by sharing how I found my inner warrior, let go of the past, and reclaimed my present.

 Domestic Abuse: The Statistics